Hexanilix/Too-Many-Magical-Items/README.md

 ## Files

 ## Versions
-The way files save data may become subsequent to change in new releases of the plugin.
+The way files save data and name it can be changed in new releases of the plugin.
 Some files like the config file is updated on this page since it's not. as well as your plugin config file with new or renamed/changed options.
 However, if you copy the contents of another config file or have a backup, the naming scheme may be incorrect or lack some options.
 The plugin has functionality to compensate for this however, it only works backwards that it can read files backYou can check this by comparing the